timescale/docs.timescale.com-content/installation-homebrew.md

 # For example:
 shared_preload_libraries = 'timescaledb'
 ```
->ttt The usual location of `postgres.conf` is
+>:TIP: The usual location of `postgres.conf` is
 `/usr/local/var/postgres/postgresql.conf`, but this may vary depending on
 your setup.

->ttt If you have other libraries you are preloading, they should be comma separated.
+>:TIP: If you have other libraries you are preloading, they should be comma separated.

 To get started you'll now need to restart PostgreSQL and add
 a `postgres` superuser (used in the rest of the docs):
->vvv If you are still on PostgreSQL 9.6 via Homebrew, you should
+>:WARNING: If you are still on PostgreSQL 9.6 via Homebrew, you should
 replace `postgresql` with <code>postgresql&#64;9.6</code>.

 ```bash